gpt4vision/OvSGTR/README.md

     </tr>
   </tbody>
 </table>
-If you want to traint it again, you need to do pre-training on COCO using pre-trained config files (:cry: some checkpoints were deleted when I cleaned the disk).
+If you want to traint it again, you need to do pre-training on COCO using pre-trained config files (😢 some checkpoints were deleted when I cleaned the disk).

 ## OvD+R-SGG